AlexanderKosik/kickstart_python/content/01_environment/environment.md

  Python 3.9.7
  ```

-Congratulations, you are ready to learn `python` :)
+Congratulations, you are ready to learn `python` :blush:

 If this was to fast for you or you want more information, have a look at the following chapter.